gmp26/kaxo/README.md

 ## Other dependencies

-The project uses ReactJS to provide a fast virtual DOM, and the Reagent flavour of [tonsky/rum](https://github.com/tonsky/rum) to drive React.
+The project uses ReactJS to provide a fast virtual DOM, together with the Reagent flavour of [tonsky/rum](https://github.com/tonsky/rum) to drive React.
 To create an initial fresh, empty figwheel/Rum/ReactJS project I used [this Leiningen template](https://github.com/gmp26/fwrum).

 ## License